top of page

 The Antihistamine-Like Effects of Cannabis

 Cannabis interacts with the endocannabinoid system, which plays a role in regulating inflammation, immune function, and digestion.
-While it’s not classified as a true antihistamine, many users report side effects similar to anti-histamines.
+While it’s not classified as a true antihistamine, some users report side effects similar to anti-histamines.

 Common Antihistamine-Like Effects